christoph-lechner/wiki-eventstreamer/doc/example_sql.md

 ```

 ## Temporal Edit Distribution for 'dewiki'
-*Note:* In the code compiling the data for the plots, a more complicated query is used that fill the time gaps (hours without any edits) with zeros.
-See `db_query.py`.
+*Note:* The code generating the data presented in the Streamlit user interfaces uses a more complicated query.
+The result of this query is stored as materialized view.
 ```
 SELECT
    DATE(ts_event_meta_dt) AS date, EXTRACT(HOUR FROM ts_event_meta_dt) AS hour,